Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

-PCOS affects the ovaries, and ovulation thus can mostly affecting fertility.
+PCOS affects the ovaries, and ovulation thus can mostly affect fertility.
 With Polycystic Ovarian Syndrome, fluid-filled sacs grow inside the ovaries.
 The word "Polycystic" actually means "many cysts" in the ovaries.

 The sacs are follicles.
 The follicles, in this case, contain immature eggs and the eggs seldom mature enough to trigger ovulation.
-This means a woman with PCOS is likely to be missing out on ovulation even if she menstruates.
+This means a person with PCOS is likely to be missing out on ovulation even if they menstruate.

-Since there is no ovulation, matured eggs will not be released into the infundibulum in readiness for fertilisation from the male sperm cell.
+Since there is no ovulation, matured eggs will not be released into the infundibulum in readiness for fertilization from the male sperm cell.

-Also, with no ovulation, the levels of the hormones- progesterone, estrogen, follicle-stimulating hormone and the luteinizing hormone is typically altered.
+Also, with no ovulation, the levels of the hormones- progesterone, estrogen, follicle-stimulating hormone, and the luteinizing hormone are typically altered.

-Progesterone and Estrogen hormones become lower than usual while androgen hormones become higher.
-Androgen hormone is a male hormone which women also have (in minimal level).
+Progesterone and estrogen hormones become lower than usual while androgen hormones become higher.
+Androgen hormone is a male hormone that women also have in small amounts.
 However, in the case of PCOS, it is released in a large amount.

 High level of the male hormone, androgen disrupts the menstrual cycle; thus, women with PCOS usually experience irregular or fewer periods than usual.